Editor choice

 Unwanted Pop-Ups.
 One of the most obvious signs that your network is under attack is pop-up windows.
 One mouse click can lead to a dozen or more floating pop-ups, mouse-over ads, or mass attack ads.

 It may be Browser Hijacking.
-If you fire up your browser and notice a new homepage, toolbars, or extensions, you might be under attack.
+You might be under attack if you fire your browser and notice a new homepage, toolbars, or extensions.

 1. Only Use Trusted Antivirus and Malware Software